 The main configuration file is typically found at

-.sudo nano /etc/suricata/suricata.yaml
+/etc/suricata/suricata.yaml.sudo nano /etc/suricata/suricata.yaml -

 Configure network interfaces: